MorseKOB/PyKOB/README.md

 copying and sending code.
 The applications and some of the utilites can also connect to a KOB Server to recieve wire feeds and communicate with others.

+**Windows Installer for *MKOB Suite***

+For Windows, executables have been created for the main applications and utilities and packaged as a Windows Installer.
+You can get it here: https://www.aesilky.com/morse

 **Note:**
  **For those that are familiar with this Repo, see the section on the reorganization**